realworldocaml/book/en/prologue.md

 implemented by Didier Rémy and Jérôme Vouillon.
 This object system was notable for supporting many common OO idioms in a statically type-safe way, whereas the same idioms required runtime checks in languages such as C++ or Java.
-In 2000, Jacques Garrique extended OCaml with several new features such as polymorphic methods and variants and labelled and optional arguments.
+In 2000, Jacques Garrigue extended OCaml with several new features such as polymorphic methods and variants and labelled and optional arguments.

 The last decade has seen OCaml attract a significant user base, and language